JetBrains/kotlin/GRADLE_PLUGIN.md

        }

        dependencies {
-           classpath "org.jetbrains.kotlin:kotlin-native-gradle-plugin:0.1"
+           classpath "org.jetbrains.kotlin:kotlin-native-gradle-plugin:0.2"
        }
     }

     apply plugin: 'konan'

 The plugin downloads the compiler during its first run.
+You may specify a version of the compiler using `konan.version` project property:

+    konan.version=0.2

-If you already downloaded the compiler manually you may specify the path to it using `konan.home` project property (e.g. in `gradle.properties`):
+If you already downloaded the compiler manually you may specify the path to it using `konan.home` project property (e.g. in `gradle.properties`).
+Note: the plugin ignores the `konan.version` property in this case.

     konan.home=/path/to/already/downloaded/compiler